TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/22 - Song of Solomon/Song of Solomon 2/Song of Solomon 2.8.md

 ---

-The voice of my beloved! behold, he cometh, Leaping upon the mountains, Skipping upon the hills.
+The voice of my beloved!
+Behold, he comes, leaping on the mountains, skipping on the hills.